 Finally, theft and petty crime are popular in tourist spots.
 If you’re the victim of a crime while on holiday, travel insurance for your India trip can help to cover these losses and replace your possessions.

-If you have a pre-existing medical condition, then it’s vital that you declare it when you take out travel insurance for your India trip.
-This way, you'll know whether or not we are able to cover you, should anything happen.
+If you have a pre-existing medical condition, while we may not be able to cover you at the moment, it’s vital that you declare it to your insurance provider when you take out travel insurance for your India trip.
+This way, you’ll know whether or not they are able to cover you, should anything happen.

 According to the National Travel Health Network and Centre (NaTHNaC), when travelling to India, you should be up to date with routine vaccinations such as measles-mumps-rubella (MMR) and the diphtheria-tetanus-polio vaccine.
 Most travellers visiting India will require vaccinations for hepatitis A, tetanus and typhoid; some travellers may also need vaccinations for cholera, hepatitis B, Japanese Encephalitis (JE), rabies and tuberculosis (TB).